fmillion-mnsu/cis350-f24/G_ASSIGN4.md

     > **Hint:**
     >
-    > On VirtualBox, the default resolution for Kali is quite small (800x600).
-You may want to raise the resolution of the virtual machine so that you can fit more on the screen, especially if you have a large monitor or a high-resolution display.
+    > Depending on your platform, you may find that the default resolution for Kali is quite small (800x600).
+If so, you may want to raise the resolution of the virtual machine so that you can fit more on the screen, especially if you have a large monitor or a high-resolution display.
     >
     > To do this, choose the Display Settings option.
     >